pal-robotics/custom_end_effector/README.md

 * `config/approach_planner/approach_planner.yaml`
   * Contains paramters for `play_motion`, both planning groups to be used when planning the approach to the starting position via MoveIt, and the joints to be excluded (those not controlled via MoveIt).

-* `config/motions/tiago_motions.yaml / config/motions/tiago_dual_motions.yaml`
+* `config/motions/tiago_motions.yaml / config/motions/tiago_dual_custom_motions.yaml`
-  **ATTENTION:**By default these motions only check for collitions the first position!
+  **ATTENTION:**By default these motions only check for collisions the first specified waypoint in the motion!
 This means that if your end effector differs a lot from ours, you should ensure first that it is not going to collide.

+**TIAGo**
    * Contains predefined motions for the TIAGo robot.
 This motions may be modified as needed, but it is strongly recommended to keep at least the original `home` motion included in the file.

+**TIAGo++**
+   * You should add motions related to your end effector.
+All combinations for other end effectors and parts of the body are defined inside `/tiago_dual_robot/tiago_dual_bringup/config/motions`.